To schedule an appointment, or to learn more,

 So what can we do?
-How does anxiety and trauma treatment work?
+How does trauma and anxiety treatment work?
 Maybe you've been to therapy before, but after a while you hit a wall.
 You've talked about time management, processed some of your feelings, and tried to change the unhelpful thoughts spinning in your head, but you're still not where you want to be.

 It's not just you.
 Here's why you're not better.

-1. Most traditional therapies fall short in treating anxiety and trauma.
+1. Most traditional therapies fall short in treating trauma, psychological injury, and anxiety.

 Traditional talk therapy and cognitive therapies (including some cognitive behavioral therapies) primarily teach what I call top-down methods.
 Top-down methods, which utilize the "thinking areas" of the brain (including the prefrontal cortex), use thoughts to change the brain.
 These techniques are fantastic, and for many people necessary.
 However, if you suffer from anxiety, overwhelming stress, or residual trauma symptoms, the top-down methods that traditional therapies use will not be sufficient.

-2. Effective anxiety and trauma treatment requires MORE than what traditional therapies can offer.
+2. Effective treatment requires MORE than what traditional therapies can offer.

-In addition to top-down approaches, effective therapy for anxiety and trauma needs to incorporate bottom-up and horizontal approaches.
+In addition to top-down approaches, effective therapy for trauma and anxiety needs to incorporate bottom-up and horizontal approaches.
 In bottom-up techniques, we work to change the brain through working with the body and the autonomic nervous system.
 This approach alone can substantially reduce anxiety symptoms!
 Additionally, horizontal techniques, which emphasize inter-hemispheric and cross-modality processing, can improve brain functioning and substantially reduce your stress response.

 If you are ready to try a new, more comprehensive and holistic treatment approach, call my office today at (913) 648-2512, ext.
-1 and ask Kristin (my office manager) to schedule you a free consultation call with me.
-During our consultation we will discuss the most pressing problems you need to address, how I can be of help, and whether we could be a good therapeutic fit.
+1. Kristin, my executive assistant, will return your call and answer any questions you might have.
 In the meantime, feel free to check out my blog/articles page for advice related to anxiety, trauma, and interpersonal stress, and visit my tools page for free, unlimited access to stress-reducing practices!